Shorten that shower: Plattsmouth residents urged to save water while flooded plant is fixed

 “It’s the most challenging thing I’ve ever seen, trying to repair a plant that’s been shut down for six months,” Portis said.
 “The valves don’t work, the valves don’t open, the valves need to be rebuilt, the compressor doesn’t work.”

 Cautiously optimistic, city officials initially said the plant might be repaired by Sept.
-1. But Portis said that's not set in stone, and that the Department of Health and Human Services will have to ensure that drinking water treated at the plant is safe.
+1. But Portis said that’s not set in stone, and he said the State Department of Health and Human Services will have to ensure that drinking water treated at the plant is safe.

 He speculated that residents, tired of months of water restrictions, may have jumped the gun and indulged in a few too many long, hot showers or lawn-watering sessions, resulting in the recent jump in the amount of water used.